willhaben/spring-data-with-multiple-keyspaces/Blogpost.md

 }
 ```

-### Define a configuration for our second keyspace
+### Defining a configuration for our second keyspace

-Defining the second configuration for our `keyspace2` is quite easy.
-We can simply copy the existing configuration
+Defining the configuration for `keyspace2` is quite easy.
+One straightforward option is simply to copy the existing configuration,
-and replace all `a` prefixes with `b` prefixes and voilà - we'd be done.
-As we don't like too much code duplication and to
+replace all `a` prefixes with `b` prefixes and voilà - you're done.
+But we don't like code duplication, and another approach
-make configuration changes easier I would suggest to create a dedicated property source for the properties that stay the same:
+can make configuration changes easier.
+Our suggestions is to create a dedicated property source for the properties that stay the same.

 ```java
 @Component